icssc/peterportal-public-api/docs/Contributing/start_here.md

 # Contributing

 PeterPortal API is an open source project, [hosted on Github](https://github.com/icssc-projects/peterportal-public-api), created by the ICS Student Council Projects Committee at UCI.
-We welcome anyone to contribute to our project and improve our API.
+We welcome all UCI students to contribute to our project and improve our API.

 Our goal is to encourage more students and developers to create applications beneficial to the UCI community.